Wolfornator/wincust/README.md

 # wincust
 WinCust is a FOSS Windows Customizer that is a project for myself to work on.
 -
-Back up your computer before applying any themes.
+Make a system restore point of your computer before applying any themes.
 -
 # How do I build WinCust from source?